Shinjitai: Controversies

 Like one of the controversial aspects of simplified Chinese, some shinjitai were originally separate characters with different meanings.
 For example, the kanji 藝 (GEI; performance, accomplishment) was simplified to 芸, but 芸 was originally a separate character read with the On reading UN.
-Many of the original characters which have become merged are no longer used in modern Japanese: for example, 豫 (YO, arakaji(me); in advance) and 餘 (YO, ama(ri); excess) were merged with 予 and 余, respectively, both archaic kanji for the first person pronoun "I".
+Many of the original characters that have become merged are no longer used in modern Japanese: for example, 豫 (YO, arakaji(me); in advance) and 餘 (YO, ama(ri); excess) were merged with 予 and 余, respectively, both archaic kanji for the first person pronoun "I".
 However, 芸 poses a problem, in that Japan's first public library, Untei (芸亭) (built during the Nara Period), uses this character.
 This character also has significance in classical Japanese literature, and Japanese history books have had to distinguish between the two by writing UN using the old form of the 艹 radical, (艸).

 Differences in simplification between Chinese and Japanese

-Mainland China, Singapore, Malaysia and Japan simplified their writing systems independently from each other.
+Mainland China, Singapore, Malaysia, and Japan simplified their writing systems independently from each other.
 After World War II, poor relations prevented cooperation between the nations.
-Traditional Chinese characters are still officially used in Hong Kong, Macau, Taiwan, South Korea (as a supplement to Hangul, but they are no longer used in North Korea), and by many overseas Chinese.
+Traditional Chinese characters are still officially used in Hong Kong, Macau, Taiwan, and South Korea (as a supplement to Hangul, but they are no longer used in North Korea), and by many overseas Chinese.

 In Chinese, many more characters were simplified than in Japanese; some characters were simplified only in the one language, but not in the other; other characters were simplified in the same way in both languages, others in different ways.
 This means that those who want to learn the writing systems of both Chinese and Japanese must sometimes learn three different variations of one character: traditional Chinese, simplified Chinese, and modern Japanese (e.g. 龍 - 龙 - 竜 for "dragon").